-To compute probabilities of a spectral model with a given set of hyper-parameters $\vec\eta$ under the free-spectral likelihoods $p(\{\vec{\delta t}_p\} | \rho_k)$, we use optimized density estimation.
-There are already a number of examples in the literature of fitting SGWB spectra to a free spectrum of a PTA (e.g. \citep{Ratzinger_2021, deng}).
-It is favored over analyzing the full likelihood because it is fast, since the data structures that we are fitting to are no longer the timing residuals themselves, but a compressed representation in terms a red process at each GW frequency.
-Other timing-residual contributions such as from the timing model, uncorrelated and correlated white noise, and interstellar-medium effects, are preprocessed out.
-However, it is not always clear what choices have been made to represent the free spectrum likelihoods during the refit stage.
-Density estimation can introduce biases and errors if the data is under/over-fitted, and care must be taken to represent the data accurately.
+To compute probabilities of a spectral model with a given set of hyper-parameters $\vec\eta$ under the free-spectral likelihoods $p(\{\vec{\delta t}\} | \rho_k)$, we use optimized density estimation with MCMC samples.
+There are already a number of examples in the literature of fitting SGWB spectra to a free-spectrum of a PTA \citep[e.g.,][]{2018PhRvL.120r1101C,Ratzinger_2021, deng}.
+It is favored over analyzing the full likelihood because it is fast, since the data structures that we are fitting to are no longer the timing residuals themselves, but a compressed data representation in terms of a red process at each GW frequency.
+Other timing-residual contributions from the timing model, uncorrelated and correlated white noise, and interstellar-medium effects, are marginalized over.

-The simplest density estimation technique is by binning our free-spectrum MCMC samples as histograms, just like in the FL method.
-This recreates the probability densities of the free spectra posteriors within bins of $\log_{10} \rho$.
+The simplest density estimation technique is to bin our free-spectrum MCMC samples as histograms, just like in the FL method.
+This recreates the probability densities of the free-spectra posteriors within bins of $\log_{10} \rho$.
 To faithfully reconstruct the original distribution, an appropriate choice of bin width must be made.
-If the width of the bins are too wide, the histogram will be \textit{oversmoothed}, perhaps removing important fluctuations in the actual distribution.
+If the width of the bins is too large, the histogram will be \textit{oversmoothed}, perhaps removing important fluctuations in the actual distribution.
 In contrast, if the bin width is too narrow, the histogram will \textit{undersmooth} the data, creating a density reconstruction that captures all of the fluctuations in the data that are a result of statistical sampling randomness and not due to the underlying distribution.
-There are several standard rules of thumb ways of fining the optimal bin width for a histogram given some data, such as by using Scott's Normal Reference Rule \citep{scott} or the Freedman-Diaconis Rule \citep{freedman1981histogram}, which are tuned for an underlying normal distribution.
+There are several standard rules-of-thumb for finding the optimal bin width for a histogram given some data, such as by using Scott's Normal Reference Rule \citep{scott} or the Freedman-Diaconis Rule \citep{freedman1981histogram}, which are tuned for an underlying normal distribution.
 Unfortunately, histograms do not result in a continuous distribution from which probability densities can be extracted, causing some loss of data in-between bins, particularly if the bin width is wide.
-Posteriors at different frequencies will likely have varying numbers of bins, and extracting probabilities from bin arrays of changing lengths for different frequencies requires book-keeping and is computationally inefficient.

 An alternative method is to use Kernel Density Estimators (KDEs) \citep{kde1, kde2}.
 A KDE recreates a distribution by replacing each sample with a normalized, symmetric, strictly positive, real-valued function called a kernel (also known as a window function).
 If samples $(x_1, x_2, \ldots, x_N)$ are extracted from an unknown distribution $f$, the density estimate $\hat{f}$ of a KDE is given by